Complete the prerequisites you need to enter medical school and launch a successful career in the health professions.

-Why Earn a Certificate in Basic Sciences for Health Professions?
+Why Earn Your Basic Sciences For Health Professions Certificate?

 The Office of Pre-Professional Advising is available throughout the program to assist certificate students with all aspects of their preparation and application process.

 Students receive a letter of recommendation to include in their applications on behalf of the Certificate in Basic Sciences for Health Professions Committee.

 On-site volunteer experience is crucial for anyone applying to medical school.
 As a student in Adelphi’s Certificate in Basic Sciences for Health Professions program, you’ll have the opportunity to volunteer at a local facility in your field of study (medicine, dentistry or veterinary science), where you’ll be able to work with patients, expand your professional network and gain insight into various medical specialties.

 The glide year accounts for the yearlong process of applying to medical school.
 It begins with the initiation of the AMCAS, VMCAS, AADSAS, or AACOMAS application and continues on until medical school instruction begins.
 During this time, students may elect to take additional electives; they also continue clinical volunteering, research, and work, as they visit and interview at medical schools.
 Students may also be able to skip their glide year through special agreements made with area health professional schools.
 Advisors will notify students of these options when they begin the program.
 College of Professional and Continuing Studies will assist students on how to best use their glide year.